DanielleDaly/milestone-project-3-python/README.md

 ### Allow User to enter Username

 Below the welcome message a prompt is displayed for the user to enter a username.
 This username is displayed in a personalised message to the user once a username has been provided.
 The username may contain letters, numbers or a mixture of both.
-The player name / username has not been limited to strings to enable the user to enter whatever name they choose as they might wnat to use something other than their name for the game.
+The player name / username has not been limited to strings to enable the user to enter whatever name they choose as they might want to use something other than their name for the game.
 Message displayed once name has been entered: ""

 ### Python Random Library

-- The Python random library is imported and used to generate the target numeber that the user tries to guess
+- The Python random library is imported and used to generate the target number that the user tries to guess

 ### Accept user input